 We conduct diagnostic evaluations to assess mental health conditions like depression, anxiety, bipolar disorder, and attention deficit hyperactivity disorder (ADHD).
 These assessments often involve clinical interviews, standardized questionnaires, and Autism Spectrum Disorder.
 This type of assessment aims to describe a diagnosis and the particular symptoms the person has contributing to the diagnosis.

-Learning Disability Diagnostic Evaluation
+Learning Disability Evaluation

 In education, a comprehensive diagnostic evaluation is used to identify learning disabilities in students.
 These assessments help determine if a child has dyslexia, dyscalculia, or Attention Deficit Hyperactivity Disorder and can inform appropriate interventions and academic accommodations.
 Learning disability assessments can also help adults get accommodations at work, make career choices, and learn coping strategies to overcome challenges and enhance strengths.